Why we show up to farmers markets year after year after year

 If you are going to make a day trip of it, between RAM, the Cummer Museum and Historic Five Points there is plenty to do and see.
 Best of all you can park once and walk between all three.
 It's advised to arrive at Riverside Arts Market early (again, the market opens at 10) as popular vendors' items will sell out on busy days.

-If you can't join us in person, that's okay.
+And, if you can't join us in person, that's okay...

-Olive My Pickle truly loves being a part of RAM.
-Riverside Arts Market is a community staple, and it’s not hard to see why.
+Olive My Pickle truly loves being a part of farmers markets as a community staple, and it’s not hard to see why.
 Not only do visitors get to connect with local farmers and artisans, they also have the opportunity to support local small businesses like ours, in a relaxed setting.